 Brad Bradly Johnson grew up around the funeral business in Randolph, helping his father since age 13.
 A Graduate of Randolph High School, who then attended college at University of Nebraska at Omaha and Lincoln, and married Terri Scott of Randolph, Nebraska in 1984.
 Brad attended mortuary school at Mt.
 Hood Community College in Portland, Oregon.

 They live in the Henry Shultz Home right west of the mortuary since they moved to town in 1989.
-They have 2 boys, Austin & Ross Johnson, Austin graduated from Stanton High School in 2006, attending University of Nebraska - Lincoln, Nebraska and Ross, 2007 graduate of Stanton High School, currently a Utility Lineman working in all of Northeast Nebraska communities with a Northeast Nebraska construction company.
+We have 2 boys, Austin & Ross Johnson,

-Terri Terri Johnson is an L.P.N. -C. formerly worked for Sister's Hospital in the Med/Surg floor.
-Worked for a few years with Dr. Desai & Dr. Patel - Urology Clinic; currently working for Dr. Keith Vrbicky as his Clinic Nurse at Midwest OB/GYN Clinic at Norfolk since 1996.
+Terri Terri Johnson, the daughter of LaVern and Connie (Lienemann) Scott of Randolph is a 1983 graduate of Randolph High School; Graduate of Platte Community College Licensed Practical Nursing Program in 1984; earned designation as an L.P.N. -C. (I.V. certification); Terri formerly worked for Sister's Hospital in the Med/Surg floor.
+Worked for a 8 years with Dr. Desai & Dr. Patel - Urology Clinic; currently working for Dr. Keith Vrbicky as his Clinic Nurse at Midwest OB/GYN Clinic at Norfolk since 1996.

-Roger E. Johnson Funeral Director (partially retired) Send Email
+Roger E. Johnson Funeral Director (retired) Send Email

 Roger Roger was introduced to the Funeral Business by assisting at the Marshall Funeral Home in Tilden, Nebraska, while living at the home of his Aunt Millie Anderson and her husband.
 After graduating from Tilden High School he attended Midland College at Fremont, Nebraska majoring in Pre-Mortuary Science.